Spooky Story: The Legend of Security Deposit Hollow

 The Next Fall

-That night, as Endicott pulled up his blankets and prepared to go to sleep, he was startled by the sound of a cat screeching beneath his window.
-He sat up and gasped audibly: the Headless Landlord once again appeared.
+That night, as Endicott pulled up his blankets and prepared to go to sleep, he was startled by the sound of a cat hissing beneath his window.
+He sat up and gasped: The Headless Tenant was back.
 The same ghastly void remained above his neck.
 The same tattered suit hung from his shoulders.
 The scuffed shoes hovered just above the floorboards.

 “En-di-cott!” he wailed, the sound filling the room, chilling the frightened landlord to the bone.
 “Endicott, where is my statement?”

 “St-statement?”
 Endicott stammered, a cold dread filling him as he realized the error of his ways.
 He suddenly remembered an interest statement must be provided annually for the security deposit.
-He had overlooked it as the banks paid so little these days, no one was looking for their nickel of interest.
-But the Headless Landlord had not.
-He had lost his shirt once in a tenant dispute that resulted in triple damages and, shortly after, lost his head when it all became too much.
+He had overlooked it as the banks paid so little these days that no one was looking for their nickel of interest.
+But the Headless Tenant had not forgotten.
 Some say he lost his head by his own hand.
 Others maintain it was due to a rotted beam on another property.
-The truth was lost over the years, but the result was here, before Endicott, making his sin known.
+The truth was lost over the years, but the result was here, before Endicott, taking him to task.

-“Endicott, may triple damages be the WORST you know!” the ghoul screamed, before whipping through the room so violently that a heavy portrait fell from the wall, bashing Endicott in the head, cutting him and creating quite a bruise.
-The Headless Landlord hovered above his head, reaching down for him, and all Endicott could do was wait, wincing for what was certain to be a terrible end.
+“Endicott, may triple damages be the WORST you know!” the ghoul shouted, before whipping through the room so violently that a heavy portrait fell from the wall, bashing Endicott in the head, cutting him and leaving a welt.
+The Headless Tenant hovered above the crumpled landlord, reaching down for him, and all Endicott could do was wait for what was certain to be a terrible end.
 He fainted.

 When he woke up the next morning, sunlight filling the room, the only evidence Endicott had of the prior night’s terror was the broken picture frame, blood on the pillowcase and a monstrous headache.
-The grim specter was gone.
+The ghost was gone.

 For the next year, all was well.
 Endicott had nearly forgotten he had ever taken a security deposit.
 The yard was spotless, the porch lattice pristine.
 Then, the next summer, Mrs. Smith was offered a professorship at Wesleyan in Connecticut, and the family announced they would not be renewing the lease.
 When the end of September came, Endicott conducted his inspection (flawless), and returned the security deposit.
 He gave the Smiths a glowing recommendation and began to prepare the property for the next tenants.
 No one mentioned the interest.